sayyarahuseynli/thefemaleworkeroftheeast.github.io/analysis_and_findings/README.md

 ([30topics](https://github.com/sayyarahuseynli/thefemaleworkeroftheeast.github.io/blob/main/visualizations/30topics.jpg))

-For a detailed analysis, please use the [Topic Modeling analysis](analysis_and_findings/Topic modeling analysis.docx) file.
+For a detailed analysis, please use the [Topic Modeling analysis] (analysis_and_findings/Topic modeling analysis.docx) file.
 To view it, download the file to your computer.
 If you have any comments, feel free to email me.